bentoml/BentoML/docs/source/guides/metrics.rst

 ^^^^^^^^^^^^^^^^

 Measures the durations of requests processed by the API Server or Runner.
-The accuracy of the histogram depends on the range and granularity of histogram buckets.
-The default Prometheus buckets covering the range from 0.005s to 10s are used.
-To override, the following configuration can be used to update the buckets configuration for the request duration metric.
+The accuracy of the histogram depends on the range and granularity of the histogram buckets.
+By default, the Prometheus buckets covering the range from 0.005s to 10s are used.
+The following configuration can be used to update the buckets configuration for the request duration metric.
 The configuration keys ``min`` and ``max`` indicates the expected range of request duration to be tracked.
-The configuration key ``factor`` controls granularity of the buckets and is used as the exponential factor to generate the buckets.
+The configuration key ``factor`` controls the granularity of the buckets and is used as the exponential factor to generate the buckets.
 For example, the configuration below will generate the following buckets ``(0.1, 0.2, 0.4, 0.8, 1.6, 3.2, 5.0, inf)``.
 See the :ref:`configuration <guides/configuration:Configuration>` guide for more information on how to configure BentoML.